leolanese/Angular-Fetch-Search-Filtering/README.md

 3) valueChanges + Angular Reactive forms (FormControl)

-4) Pipe + Angular Material + Reactive forms (FormGroup, formControlName) We'll be subscribing to two observables:
+4) Pipe + Angular Material + Reactive forms (FormGroup, formControlName)
-- The `filterForm.get('searchFilter')?.valueChanges` subscription from the searchFilter form control
-- The Observable returned from the HTTP request to the API endpoint

 5) Ng2SearchPipeModule Pipe + Reactive form (formControlName)